bundabrg/PortalNetwork/docs/portals.md

 ## Building a Portal

 At a minimum a portal is built using just 4 blocks put together in the shape of a T shape Tetromino.
 A `portalblock` and 3 coloured wool blocks.
-Right clicking any of these blocks will attempt to dial the next colour portal in the network.
+Right-clicking any of these blocks will attempt to dial the next colour portal in the network.

 ![Portal Design](img/portal-design.png)